HIP-infrastructure/app-in-browser/README.md

 then restart the docker service with `sudo systemctl restart docker`.

 6. Install the recommended Nvidia drivers for your system.
 Check which ones they are using `ubuntu-drivers devices` and then install them using `sudo ubuntu-drivers autoinstall`.
 7. Reboot the system with `sudo reboot` and check that the drivers are functional using `sudo nvidia-smi`.
-Additionnaly you can check the nvidia module is loaded with `lspci -nnk | grep -i nvidia`.
+Additionnaly you can check that the nvidia module is loaded with `lspci -nnk | grep -i nvidia`.
 8. Install the backend with `./scripts/installbackend.sh`.
 9. Generate credentials for the REST API of the backend with `./scripts/gencreds.sh`.